yabellini/mccole/README.md

         and create a conda environment with `conda create -n mccole python=3.9`.
 1. Clone <https://github.com/gvwilson/mccole/> and go into the `mccole` directory.
 1. Install dependencies with `pip install -r requirements.txt`.
-1. Build the test project using `python -m mccole -C sample.
+1. Build the test project using `python -m mccole -C sample`.
     -   You can now examine the generated files in `sample/_site`.
 1. Preview the test project using `python -m mccole -C sample -r 4000`.
     -   You can view the generated files on <http://localhost:4000>.